 A strategy based solely on removing dissatisfaction can over time never result in satisfied customers.

 The Kano model thereby highlights a dilemma with traditional quality assurance, seeking to control everything to predefined standards.
-Yesterday’s standard will always lack behind today’s capability and customer needs.
+Yesterday’s standard will always lag behind today’s capability and customer needs.
 Sustained success therefore depends on continually exceeding and evolving the standards and expectations.

 Kano defines the following terms in his model: